lakgani/cli-resume/README.md

-# cli-resume
+# ganesh-pendyala
-Show my profile on command line using npx
+Shows my profile on command line using node js

+With Node JS installed run `npx ganesh-pendyala` in a shell